-During the reporting period, RIBM has established regulated branches in the UK and Singapore, and is in the process of establishing regulated branches in Canada and South Korea which will assume the reinsurance business currently undertaken by PLRL.
-On July 1, 2021, two treaties written in the Singapore branch of PLRL were transferred to the Singapore Branch of RIBM by means of individual novation of treaties.

-On January 1, 2022, the reinsurance business governed by English Law was transferred to RIBM by means of an insurance business transfer under Part VII of the Financial Services and Markets Act 2000.
-An additional business transfer under a Guernsey insurance business transfer scheme was completed with an effective date of January 1, 2022.
-The remaining European treaties not written under English law were transferred to the UK Branch of RIBM by means of individual novation of treaties also with an effective date of January 1, 2022.
+On July 1, 2021, two treaties written in the Singapore branch of PLRL were transferred to RIBM by means of individual novation of treaties.
+On January 1, 2022, the remaining reinsurance business written by the Singapore branch of PLRL was transferred to RIBM by means of individual novation of treaties.
+On the same day, the reinsurance business governed by English Law was transferred to RIBM by means of an insurance business transfer under Part VII of the Financial Services and Markets Act 2000 and an additional business transfer under a Guernsey insurance business transfer scheme was completed with an effective date of January 1, 2022.
+The remaining Europe Business Unit treaties not written under English law were transferred to RIBM by means of individual novation of treaties with an effective date of January 1, 2022.
+The retrocession contract with PLRA was also novated to RIBM on January 1, 2022.
+Loan notes were issued by RIBM to PLRL as consideration for the transfers that occurred on January 1, 2022.